-There are probably a dozen different variations of macaroni and cheese and I think I’ve had them all: classic, southern style, gourmet, and the day-glo orange stuff that comes in a box.
-My own version had been hit or miss in the past but, this year, I finally got it just the way I like
+There are probably a dozen variations of macaroni and cheese and I think I’ve had them all: classic, southern style, gourmet, and the day-glo orange stuff that comes in a box.
+My own version had been hit or miss in the past but, this year, I finally got it just the way I like it.

 There’s a lot of prep work involved with this one, but I don’t mind because I like to keep busy while waiting for the water to boil for the pasta.
 I prefer using a short pasta, like fusilli or penne, but I think this dish would work just as well with long pasta. — H.